Abson-dev/plan/examples.md

 ---

-Each `plan` function is documented, with code examples being provided in many cases (try `help("plot,gantt-method")` for example, to learn about plotting gantt diagrams).
-There is also a vignette (use `vignette("plan")` to see it).
+Each `plan` function is documented, with code examples being provided in many cases.
+For example, `help("plot,gantt-method")` provides documentation on plotting gantt diagrams, and `example("plot,gantt-method")` runs some examples.

+There is also a brief vignette, available with `vignette("plan")`.

+A good way to learn is to use the built-in datasets, e.g. `data("gantt")`.

-To get your appetite whetted, below is a somewhat complex (and realistic) example of a gantt chart for a MSc program that is underway.
-A reader with reasonable R skills will realize that typing `?ganttAddTask` will give information on the key function used here.
+A complex (and realistic) example of a gantt chart for a MSc program that is still underway.
+Note that the method of generating the data is one of three available; other choices are `as.gantt()` and `read.gantt()`.

 ```R
 library("plan")